keerthana777z/Breast-Cancer-Detection-Application/README.md

 5. Builds Docker images
 6. Starts the containers and verifies they're running correctly

-### Deployment
-7. Builds and pushes Docker images to Amazon ECR
-8. Generates Dockerrun.aws.json configuration
-9. Deploys to AWS Elastic Beanstalk

-### Alternative Deployment
+### Deployment with SSH Keys
+7. Generates an SSH key pair during the workflow run
+8. Sets up SSH authentication with GitHub
-The project also includes a separate workflow to deploy the frontend to GitHub Pages for demonstration purposes.
+9. Deploys the application to GitHub Pages using SSH

+### SSH Key Setup
+To enable the deployment with SSH keys, you need to:
+1. Run the workflow once to generate the SSH key
+2. Add the public key (displayed in the workflow logs) to your repository's deploy keys
+3. Make sure to give the deploy key write access

+For detailed instructions, see [SSH Key Setup](docs/ssh-key-setup.md).

 ## Usage